Marsh Archaeology Award 2013

 The Award recognises and promotes innovative and high quality dissemination of the results of research and/or fieldwork through publication, communication and archiving.
 It is awarded annually to a voluntary group or individual active in the UK.

-The 2013 Marsh Archaeology Award winner for Community Archaeology is The Norfolk Medieval Graffiti Survey project.
+The 2013 Marsh Archaeology Award winner for Community Archaeology was The Norfolk Medieval Graffiti Survey project

-In 2013 one Marsh Archaeology Award will be made at the CBA's annual general meeting.
-The Award winner will receive £1,000 to be used as they see fit.
+The official ceremony for the 2013 Marsh Archaeology Award will be made by Michael Wood at the CBA's annual general meeting during February 2014.
+The Award winner will receive £1,000.

 All voluntary groups and individuals actively involved in researching the archaeological heritage of the UK are eligible for the Award.
 The work cited in the nomination must have been undertaken during the previous three years, although earlier work can also be cited as additional supporting information.
 The work must have been carried out within the United Kingdom, including its coastal and offshore waters.

 Judging will be made by Brian Marsh OBE, of the Marsh Christian Trust, the sponsor of the award, from a short list drawn up by a selection panel chaired by the Director of the Council for British Archaeology.